vincent40416/vincent40416.github.io/_pages/publications.md

 ### A Cross-View Hierarchical Graph Learning Hypernetwork for Skill Demand-Supply Joint Prediction (2023)
 **Wenshuo Chao**, Zhaopeng Qiu, Likang Wu, Zhuoning Guo, Zhi Zheng, Hengshu Zhu, Hao Liu \
 Under Review \
 The paper is under review.
-Details of the paper will released soon.
+The details of the paper will released soon.

 ### Harnessing Large Language Models for Text-Rich Sequential Recommendation (2023)
 Zhi Zheng, **Wenshuo Chao**, Zhaopeng Qiu, Hengshu Zhu, Hui Xiong \
 Under Review \
 The paper is under review.
-Details of the paper will released soon.
+The details of the paper will released soon.

 Talks & Sharing